What Parents Need to Know

 Sometimes we will communicate through the Class Reps.

 If you have any problems or concerns we are always available.
-Please do come and talk to us.
+Please do come and talk to us arranging a convenient time by emailing the office.

 Tapestry

-We will post photos of your children and their learning on tapestry and this is fed into a journal for you to see
+We will post photos of your children and their learning on tapestry.
+This is fed into a journal for you to see

 and for us to track their progress in all areas of the curriculum.
 It is a 2 way system whereby we would like you to share any